 How about the swim programming — what changes has Life Time made so parents can feel confident enrolling their kids in lessons or teams?

 We have several different programs available to suit your family’s needs and comfort level, including both group and private swim lessons, as well as our Swim Team.
-We have also reduced the number of classes being held at one time in order to allow participants to spread out more in the pool.

 For group lessons, we are maintaining small instructor-to-swimmer ratios, and keeping children in the same group from week to week.
-Our group classes are spread out, so there’s at least six feet of separation between groups.

 Private lessons are a great option for those who want to minimize exposure to other individuals.
 These lessons can be set up so it’s only your child or family and an instructor in the water.